Global Management Consulting

 3. be enrolled in your second or third-year of study;

-4. intend on taking MGMT30017 Global Management Consulting in May 2023 and have submitted an application; and
+4. intend on taking MGMT30017 Global Management Consulting and have submitted an application; and

 5. meet the financial criteria as defined by Access Melbourne requirements.
 This includes being in receipt of Austudy, ABSTUDY, Youth Allowance, if your parents receive Family Tax Benefit A or you can demonstrate a financial need.